Nature + Culture Tour

 VACCINATIONS AND HEALTH TIPS:

-Full Covid-19 vaccination or a negative PCR test is required to enter the Yasuni National Park.
+Full Covid-19 (or a negative PCR test) and yellow fever vaccination are required to enter the Yasuni National Park.

 Yellow fever and Malaria are the usual concern of our visitors.
 We haven’t had any cases at our campsite, but it is always recommendable to have a shot and bring medication for this, as well as a type of anti-biotic for Traveler’s diarrhea (TD).